arnodelorme/muse_brain_display/README.md

 Another project would be to connect Muse to Matlab either using LSL (Labstreaminglayer) or the OSC (Open Sound Control) protocol.
 The Muse SDK (Software Development Kit) supports both protocols.
 Then it would be possible to see changes in the 3-D brain in real time.

 These are not a hard projects (although the second one can be technical).
 Please fork this repository and make push request if you implement these changes.

+# Acknowledgements

+Thank you to Scott Makeig for edits and discussions.
+Thank you to Julia Mossbridge for design ideas.